DavesCodeMusings/unifi-opnsense/docs/iot.md

 ### Assign the VLAN to an Interface
 1. Navigate to Interfaces > Assignments
 2. Verify there is a New Interface available with the value vlan01 IoT (tag 10)
-3. Fill in the description as: IoT
-4. Click the plus sign to add it.
+3. Click the plus sign to add it.
-5. Save the change.
+4. Save the change.

-This configuration change should result in a new OPNSense interface called IoT.
+This configuration change should result in a new OPNSense interface called OPT1.

-### Configure the IoT Network Properties
+### Configure the OPT1 Network Properties
-1. In the OPNSense web console, navigate to Interfaces > IoT.
+1. In the OPNSense web console, navigate to Interfaces > OPT1.
 2. Basic Configuration: Enable Interface must be checked.
 3. Basic Configuration: Block private networks should be unchecked.
 4. Generic Configuration: IPv4 Configuration Type needs to be set to Static IPv4.
 5. Static IPv4 Configuration: IPv4 address must be 192.168.10.1/24
 6. Save the configuration and Apply Changes.

 Once this step is finished, return to the OPNSense Dashboard (Lobby > Dashboard) and scroll down to Interfaces and Interface Statistics.
-Verify the IoT interface exists and has an IP address of 192.168.10.1 before proceeding.
+Verify the OPT1 interface exists and has an IP address of 192.168.10.1 before proceeding.

 ### Configure DHCP for the IoT network
-1. In the OPNSense web console, navigate to Services > DHCPv4 > IoT.
+1. In the OPNSense web console, navigate to Services > DHCPv4 > OPT1.
-2. Enable DHCP server on the IoT interface checkbox needs to be checked.
+2. Enable DHCP server on the OPT1 interface checkbox needs to be checked.
 3. Enter the range of IPs available for the DHCP server.
 For example: 192.168.10.50 to 192.168.10.199
 4. Other DHCP parameters can be left as default.
 5. Save and Apply the DHCP configuration.

 After completing this step, reset the IoT client device.
-Check the UniFi console under WiFi and look for a connection to the iotwifi SSID.
+Check the UniFi console under WiFi and look for a connection to the _iotwifi_ SSID.
 Check the OPNSense console under Services > DHCPv4 > Leases and look for an IP address assignment.

 ## Troubleshooting